Maram-Alshehri/NaiveByase-and-KKN-classifier/README.md

 # NaiveByase and KKN classifier

-This repo shows how to use NaiveByase and KKN classifier.
+This repo shows how to use NaiveByase and KKN classifier on iris dataset.